Guidelines for Using DRS Test Proctoring Service

 Students are expected to bring their completed Test Accommodation Record forms to DRS to schedule their tests a minimum of two (2) business days before the tests.
 Test Accommodation Record forms can be picked up in DRS.

 The student should complete Part I of the form and give it to the faculty member to complete Part II of the form (Sample Test Form).
 Please note that this is a sample for viewing and cannot be used for testing.
-Official

-Part III and IV of the test form are completed in DRS after the student has finished
+Part III and IV of the test form are completed in DRS after the student has finished testing.

 Faculty members are responsible for delivering their tests to DRS.